khadijapaderwala/software-development-group-project-team-vivaldi/development/LD/README.txt

 # next I've counted the number of lines in the outputted file, and there are 62. so 62 positions of variants

-# then I've populated the ID column on the British_filtered_variants.vcf
+# then I've populated the ID column on the British_filtered_variants.vcf using this script
 python 230210_filling_id_in_british_vcf.py